Click here for the home page

 Through legislation and propaganda, Augustus sought to check moral and social decline and revive the old Roman ideals and traditions.
 He was the first Roman head of state to patronize literature, and during his reign it really took off with famous authors like Livy, Virgil, Ovid, and Horace.
 To find them, Augustus used a close friend, Gaius Maecenas, as a talent scout, and he also financed much of their work.
 Most of them supported their patron and the princeps with patriotic poems and histories, though Ovid was later exiled to the Black Sea because his manual on sex & dating, The Art of Love, offended Augustus.
 Virgil was working on the greatest Roman epic of all when he died in 19 B.C.
 He left orders to burn this poem if he failed to complete it, but Augustus would have none of that, so the Aeneid is still around for us to read.

-In 12 B.C.
-Augustus received the title of Pontifex Maximus, and this honor pleased him.
-To fulfill the role he repaired 82 deteriorated temples, built new ones (which included one to the deified Julius Caesar), revived old priesthoods, and restored religious festivals.
-He sought to reestablish the integrity of the family by legislating against adultery, the chief grounds for divorce, which had become commonplace during the late Republic.
+Augustus sought to reestablish the integrity of the family by legislating against adultery, the chief grounds for divorce, which had become commonplace during the late Republic.
 A permanent court was set up to prosecute adulterous wives and their lovers, even those in the imperial family.
+Other laws rewarded the parents of large families, because the declining birthrate among Italians was becoming a serious concern by this time.
 To keep the common people happy, he built public baths and basilicas, triumphal arches, theaters and aqueducts (all this, not incidentally, lowered unemployment and bolstered the economy), and lavishly provided "bread and circuses" to the masses.
 Finally, to disarm the gangs that had been terrorizing citizens, he outlawed the carrying of daggers.

 The forum, a combination marketplace and meeting area, was considered the most important part of Rome.
 In Julius Caesar's time the original forum, the Forum Romanum, could no longer handle the crowds that frequented it, so Caesar built a second forum.
 Augustus added a third one, and three later emperors (Vespasian, Nerva and Trajan) built fora of their own.
 Trajan's was the grandest of all; he had to tear down Nero's Golden House to make room for it.
 After his reign the city stopped growing, so there never was a need for a seventh forum.

-Unfortunately, everyone in the imperial family had trouble getting sons, not a good sign when one is trying to establish a dynasty.
-Julius Caesar, for instance, had only one son, the ill-fated Caesarion.
-The only child of Augustus was Julia, a daughter from his first marriage.
-First he married her to her cousin Marcellus, but Marcellus died before they had any kids.
+Unfortunately, no one in the imperial family was very fertile--not a good sign when one is trying to start a dynasty.
+Julius Caesar, for instance, only had two children: his daughter Julia and the ill-fated Caesarion.
+The only child of Augustus was another Julia.
+Augustus married her to her cousin Marcellus, but Marcellus died before they had any kids.
 The next husband was Marcus Agrippa, the right-hand man of Augustus.
-They had five children, but the two boys also died young.
-That left one other candidate: Augustus' wife, Livia, had a son named Tiberius from her first marriage.
-In the name of preserving the Empire, Augustus commanded his bad-attitude stepson to divorce his own wife, marry Julia, and become his heir.
+Before Marcus died in 12 B.C., he and Julia had five children, but the two boys also died young.

-Caesar's dazzling talents had kept the Mediterranean world in turmoil, while the grey genius of Augustus created peace and prosperity, and the political machinery to continue it.
+Julius Caesar's dazzling talents had kept the Mediterranean world in turmoil, while the grey genius of Augustus created peace and prosperity, and the political machinery to continue it.
 In his time they called the new peace the pax Augusta; gradually, when people realized that the new institutions didn't depend on one man to keep going, the term pax Romana replaced it as the name for Rome's best years.
-Augustus is remembered today as one of Rome's best emperors because he used men well, avoided spectacular stunts, and died in bed; his last words were, "Have I acted out the comedy well?"
+Augustus is remembered today as Rome's best emperor for four reasons: he had one of the longest reigns, he used men well, he avoided spectacular stunts, and he died in bed.
+At the end, his last words were, "Have I acted out the comedy well?"

 Octavian/Augustus